 In addition, providers must undergo an extensive home opening assessment.
 Some criteria include a home check and a series of comprehensive interviews with a Home Child Care Consultant, in order to ensure that all requirements are met.
 Furthermore, providers must maintain Standard First Aid/CPR training and are required to attend ongoing child care related training.
-All homes must be in compliance with the Smoke-Free Ontario Act (May 2006).
+All homes must be in compliance with the Smoke-Free Ontario Act (2017).

-Home Child Care Annual Policies
+Home Child Care Policies

-To be in compliance with the Child Care and Early Years Act and Andrew Fleck Children's Services, an annual policy review is required.
-Policies are reviewed and signed by all providers, replacement providers and household members 18 years and older, including any person regularly in the home.
+To be in compliance with the Child Care and Early Years Act, Andrew Fleck Children's Services is required to develop written policies and procedures to support the delivery of care.
+These policies are reviewed and signed by all providers and any agency approved replacement provider.